Dental Formula- Dentition, Differences, Types, FAQs

 The dental formulas of animals are typical and related to the diet and general life habits of animals.
 Example:

-• Herbivores: More or greater numbers of molars for grinding vegetation matter are found, though fewer canines.
+• Herbivores: More or greater numbers of molars are found for grinding plants, though fewer canines.

 Dental Health and Hygiene

-Good dental health is supposed to be taken care of by every individual to protect them from common disorders such as caries, periodontal diseases, or loss of teeth.
+Good dental health should be practiced by every individual to protect them from common disorders such as caries, periodontal diseases, or loss of teeth.
 Maintaining good dental hygiene can be ensured by implementing the following practices :

 • Brushing teeth at least twice a day.